-The combined ratio of an insurance provider is a common measure of its operating performance and represents the ratio of its total costs (excluding foreign exchange movements) to net earned premium.
-The syndicate's combined ratio for 2020 was 104% (2019: 103%).
+The combined ratio of an insurance provider is a common measure of its operating performance and represents the ratio of its total costs (excluding foreign exchange movements) to total net earned premium.
+The syndicate's combined ratio for 2020 decreased to 101% (2019: 115%).